General Degree Requirements

 If selecting a double major, students must complete degree plans for both programs and must complete all requirements for each major.
 At least 27 hours of coursework in each major must be distinct from the other major.
 That is, at least 27 semester hours in each major cannot be counted in the courses which satisfy the other major.

-- Select an academic minor from a number of fields on the basis of further support for the major or personal interest.
+2. Select an academic minor from a number of fields on the basis of further support for the major or personal interest.
 Minors require at least 17 hours.
-Students must submit at least 44 distinct semester hours in the major and minor combined.
+Students must submit at least 44 distinct credit hours in the major and minor combined.

 Electives - As Provided By Each Degree Program